 What Are the Most Common Motorcycle Accident Injuries?

-Motorcycle accident victims often suffer severe personal injuries because motorcycles don’t come with the features that protect a car’s drivers and passengers.
-Without airbags and seat belts, there’s a much higher risk of brain injuries, spinal cord injuries, and other catastrophic harm.
+Motorcycle accident victims often suffer severe injuries because motorcycles don’t come with the features that protect a car’s drivers and passengers.
+Without airbags and seat belts, there’s a much higher risk of suffering a catastrophic injury.

 - If you are able, make sure everyone is safe.
 If anyone is hurt, summon paramedics.

 - Seek medical attention for yourself at once, even if you feel fine.

 - Summon the police and find out when their accident report will be available.

 - If possible, move your bike and the other vehicles off the road.

 - Exchange contact and insurance details with the other driver or drivers.